Best Stretches for Surfers (Before and After Surfing)

 Slowly lower yourself into a squat position, keeping your back straight line your knees bent and your heels flat.
 As you descend, maintain an upright posture and engage your core muscles.

 I can hardly talk about stretching and not include a plug for yoga!
-I’ve found yoga super helpful in loosing up my body, allowing me to surf longer and get more waves.
+I’ve found yoga helpful in loosing up my body, allowing me to surf longer and get more waves.
 Check out this article on surf-specific yoga poses.

 Ankle Mobility’s Impact on Surfboard Balance